PvrkFvmily/project-2/README.md

 ---
 ## MVP
 - login screen with sign up
-- home screen with villager list and hyperlink to profile
+- home screen with villager list
-- profile page with favorited villagers
+- profile page with favorited villagers with comments
 - be able to add villager to favorite list and delete from favorite list
+- comment on villagers and other user's comment
 - being able to log out

 ---
 ## Strecth Goals
-- able to add a comment and rating on a detail villager page
+- able to add rating on a detail villager page
-- see other user's comment and rating on a detail villager page
+- see other user's rating on a detail villager page
 - list villagers by rating